 A joint investigation team (JIT) is an international cooperation tool based on an agreement between competent authorities - both judicial (judges, prosecutors, investigative judges) and law enforcement - of two or more States, established for a limited duration and for a specific purpose, to carry out criminal investigations in one or more of the involved States.
 JITs constitute an efficient and effective cooperation tool that facilitates the coordination of investigations and prosecutions conducted in parallel in several States or in cases with a cross-border dimension.

 The possibility of setting up JITs between Member States is provided for in Article 13 of the 2000 MLA Convention.
-In view of the slow progress towards its ratification, the Council adopted on 13 June 2002 a Framework Decision on JITs which the Member States were to implement by 1 January 2003.
+In view of the slow progress towards its ratification, on 13 June 2002 the Council adopted the Framework Decision 2002/465/JHA on joint investigation teams, which the Member States were to implement by 1 January 2003.